fidellim/Test-Project-1/README.md

 - [Preconnect to required origin](https://www.afasterweb.com/2018/04/11/two-tips-for-using-3rd-party-fonts/) - using `<link>` instead of `@import` for using 3rd-party provider.
 - [Front-end Testing](https://css-tricks.com/front-end-testing-is-for-everyone/) - get an overview of the different kinds of testing for front-end.
 - [React Testing Tutorial](https://youtu.be/ML5egqL3YFE) - a tutorial on how to test components in React.
+- [List Commits using GitHub API](https://docs.github.com/en/rest/reference/repos#list-commits) - a guide on how to fetch a list commits of repo using octokit.
+- [List Commits using GitHub API 2](https://www.pluralsight.com/guides/fetching-most-recent-commits-from-all-repos-using-the-github-api) - a guide on how to fetch a list commits of repo using octokit.
+- [Groupby using Reduce](https://sebhastian.com/javascript-group-by/) - How to group an array using reduce function.
+- [Contributor's commit/s](https://docs.github.com/en/rest/reference/repos#get-all-contributor-commit-activity) - A guide on how to check each contributor's commit/s.

 ## Author